-One potential management response to anthropogenic warming is to position reserves within regions expected to warm less or not at all, in climate change refugia21,22.
+One potential management response to anthropogenic warming is to position reserves within regions expected to warm less or not at all, i.e., climate change refugia21,22.
 However, forecasted warming rates for MPAs roughly match mean background rates; MPAs are warming at the same rate as unprotected areas, except in polar regions (Table 2).
-At a smaller scale, we found that there is substantial variation among ecoregions in projected warming (Table S1) but that MPA placement has not been focused on ecoregions with lower rates (Fig. S2).
+At a smaller scale, we found that there is substantial variation among ecoregions in projected warming (Table S1), but that MPA placement has not been focused on ecoregions with lower rates (Fig. S2).
 However, even if future MPAs are better positioned in regard to projected warming, the distribution of other important climate-change stressors such as deoxygenation is spatially discordant with that of temperature (Fig. 3), and may also be decoupled from the inherent sensitivity of communities to these stressors.
-Locations for which SST emerges after 2050 under RCP 8.5 are primarily in the Southern Ocean, whereas refugia from deoxygenation are mainly tropical (Fig. 3); however, only 3.5 % of existing MPAs overlap with multi-factor refugia (Fig. 3).
+Locations for which SST emerges after 2050 under RCP 8.5 are primarily in the Southern Ocean, whereas refugia from deoxygenation are mainly tropical (Fig. 3).
+Critically, only 3.5 % of existing MPAs overlap with multi-variable refugia (Fig. 3).

 Marine biodiversity is already being degraded by numerous stressors unrelated to carbon emissions such as fishing, habitat loss, and pollution.
 Populations of marine vertebrates, especially predators, have been reduced by 50 to 95% in most oceanic regions23, and habitat-forming species such as seagrasses, mangroves, and corals are declining by roughly 1% annually24–26.
 Although not a panacea, well-enforced MPAs, particularly no-take marine reserves, effectively mitigate some of these threats and partially restore marine biodiversity27,28.
-A recent meta-analysis found that to meet the biodiversity and fisheries goals of MPAs, global coverage needs to be increased from 3% of ocean surface area to 30% or greater29.
+A recent meta-analysis found that to meet the biodiversity and fisheries goals of MPAs, global coverage needs to be increased from 3% of the world’s oceans to 30% or greater29.
 While we support the rapid expansion of fully-protected MPAs and other forms of local conservation such as marine spatial planning, our findings highlight the critical caveat that local protection is necessary but insufficient to conserve and restore marine biota1.
 Although MPAs are widely-promoted as a means to mitigate the effects of climate change30, the opposite perspective is more in line with the scientific reality: without drastic reductions in carbon emissions, ocean warming, acidification, and oxygen depletion in the 21st century will in all likelihood disrupt the composition and functioning of the ecosystems currently protected within the world’s MPAs.
 The community- and ecosystem-level impacts of climate change threaten to negate decades of progress in conservation and further imperil species and ecosystems that are already in jeopardy.

 Supplementary Information is available in the online version of the paper.